top of page

 8. Take screenshots every few days to see if that 'monthly viewers' figure shifts

 Once a lot of this is completed, all you'll have to do is pin 8 posts from other creators and uploading 2 of your own pins each day.
 When saving pins remember, you can pin from websites and Instagram too!
+There are also ways to schedule your pins to automate this a bit more!
+Do what works for your schedule and your business.

 Looking for community?

-Being a business owner can sometimes feel lonely, but it doesn't have to be this way!
-Join our free community to learn, grow, and connect with others as you grow your business!
+Being a business owner can sometimes feel like you're on an island, but it doesn't have to be this way.
+Join our free community to learn, grow, and connect with others as you grow your business.

 bottom of page